Liturgical Ministries

 Flower Delivery

 These volunteers hand deliver joy and arrangements created from the altar flowers to 3-4 parishioners who are sick, homebound, or who have significant celebrations in their home life.
 Deliveries take less than an hour to complete on Sundays following the 10:30am worship service, and volunteers are scheduled to serve once every 2-3 months.
 This is a wonderful ministry that can be fun to do with a friend as well!
-For more information and/or to volunteer, contact Laura Durel.
+For more information and/or to volunteer, contact Sandra in the church office.

 Contact Lee Easterly

 This is a wonderful way to learn to arrange flowers!
-Teams meet one Saturday morning a month to arrange flowers on the altar.
+Teams meet one Saturday morning a month to arrange flowers on the altars of the church and chapel.
 After the second Sunday service, volunteers divide the flowers into vases to be delivered to people in the community.
+Lay Leader: Lee Easterly

 Lay Readers/Lectors (8 a.m. and 10:30 a.m.)